 Athletics tracks can re-open, but this is at the discretion of the facility and must be done in a way that adheres to guidance on social distancing.

-You can go fishing alone, with members of your household, or with no more than 5 other people.
-Two households are permitted to gather in groups of more than 6 people, provided members of different households can follow social distancing guidelines.
+You can go fishing alone or with no more than 5 other people.
 You should always follow social distancing guidelines when encountering others.

 Like most other shops, tackle shops can open.

-You can ride a horse, providing that you are alone, with members of your own household or with no more than 5 other people from a different household.
+You can ride a horse, providing that you are alone or with no more than 5 other people.
 Two households can also meet in groups of more than 6 people, provided members of different households can follow social distancing guidelines.
 You should observe social distancing where possible when encountering other riders or the public.

 You are allowed to visit venues like a riding club to exercise which includes the use of large, open and well-ventilated equestrian covered arenas (these are sometimes termed ‘indoor’ arenas by equestrians but due to their size and ventilation are not considered indoor for the purposes of this guidance).
 You should only do so alone, with members of your household or with no more than 5 other people from another household as long as you can follow social distancing guidelines.
 You should check ahead to ensure that these facilities are open and prepared to receive visitors.